Rafe/rafe.github.com/source/_posts/2014-06-10-learn-jquery-from-jqlite.markdown

 }
 ```

-After initialize, we get a new jqLite object with html DOM inside. then we can call
+After initialize, we get a new JQLite object with html DOM inside. then we can call
 the jquery api to manipulate to inside element.

 ## ready